 Parents and caregivers: Are you looking for another way that you can make a difference in the educational needs of children with cancer?
-Then consider applying to join your local school board’s Special Education Advisory Committee (SEAC)!
-View the flyer for more information.
+Then consider applying to join your local school board’s Special Education Advisory Committee (SEAC).

 Special Education Needs During and After Cancer Treatment